-November has seen the proportion of below-market (contraction) pay increases rise to 33%.
-At-market (stable) pay increases have fallen to 34%, while above-market (expansion) pay increases are 33%.
+January has seen the proportion of below-market (contraction) pay increases have risen to 34%, with at-market (stable) pay increases falling to 33% and above-market (expansion) pay increases rising slightly to 33%.
 To see the breakdown by industry, please click below.

 REMUNERATION SENTIMENT INDEX

-The remuneration sentiment index score this month is 17.6%.
-This represents an increase of some 11 percentage points compared to last month’s figure.
+The remuneration sentiment index score for January is 12.5%.
+This represents an increase of almost 4 percentage points compared to last month’s figure.
 For more information, please click below.

 NEW HIRE PAY rates

-In November overall new hire pay rates have remained flat at zero.
-This result indicates that the market is hiring at salaries similar to those already in the role.
-To see the breakdown please click below.
+In January 2019, overall new hire pay rates decreased on the previous month to -1.6%.
+This result indicates that the market is hiring at salaries lower than those already in the role.
+For further breakdown, please click below.

 Gender Pay Index